crancurello/CloudFormation_HOL/README.md

 This is a hands on lab intended to be done using your own AWS console

-Start your lab by reviewing the "CloudFormation_HOL" pdf file
+Please follow the instructions on "CloudFormation_HOL" pdf file